St Cuthbert's College, Auckland: History

 The college was established as the Auckland Presbyterian College for Ladies Ltd in 1915, when a group of Presbyterian elders purchased Mt Eden Collegiate, a private school for girls, and appointed Miss Isobel Macdonald as the school's first principal.
 Miss Macdonald chose the motto, "By Love, Serve", and renamed the school St Cuthbert's College as the Trust Board suggested that a shorter and more distinctive name was required.
 The school is named after the Northumbrian monk-bishop Saint Cuthbert and, since 1918, it has celebrated St Cuthbert's Day annually in March.

 In 1925, the college moved to its present site in Epsom.
 In 1932, three school houses were established, Dunblane, Elgin and Melrose, each named after places of significance in the life of St Cuthbert.

 In 1936, the winter uniform was changed to Black Watch tartan, after the then principal, Lavinia Clouston, had seen the uniform at the Presbyterian Ladies' College, Sydney.
 Black Watch tartan also has been the summer uniform since 1966.

 School motto

 The St Cuthbert's College motto is "By Love, Serve".
 The motto was chosen to encourage students to share, respect the needs of others, accept different viewpoints and to live peacefully.

 The school verse comes from 1 Corinthians 13 chapters 1–13 and is consistent with "By Love, Serve", and students are constantly reminded to be "By Love, Serve".

+Enrolment

+As a private school, St Cuthburt's College charges tuition fees to cover costs.
+For the 2025 school year, tuition fees for New Zealand residents are $26,568 per year for students in years 0 to 6 and $30,476 per year for students in years 7 and above, with international students charged $53,136 and $60,952 per year respectively.
+Boarding fees for all students are $20,876 per year.